regolith-linux/regolith-linux.github.io/content/en/_index.md

 {{< blocks/cover image_anchor="top" height="full" >}}
 {{< img regolith-title.png "Regolith Linux" >}}

-<p class="lead mt-5">Regolith is a unique desktop environment that ditches the cruft of Windows and Mac knockoffs to provide a productive and beautiful place to get work done.
-Built on top of Ubuntu and GNOME, Regolith stands on a stable, well-supported, and consistent foundation.</p>
+<p class="lead m-5">Regolith is a modern desktop environment that saves you time by cutting out the clutter and ceremony that stand between you and your work.
+Built on top of Ubuntu and GNOME, Regolith stands on a well-supported and consistent foundation.</p>

 <div class="row">
   <div class="col-sm-8">{{< img screenshot-intro.png "Regolith Linux" >}}</div>